Policies and Standards

 Courses numbered 001-099 were created to help students develop occupational skills, to give students what they need to know for employment, to provide basic skills, as well as to provide meaningful general electives courses in two-year Associate in Arts degree programs.

-Interested students should consult a counselor to determine which occupational majors are offered for bachelor’s degrees at local four-year colleges.
+Note: Interested students should consult a counselor to determine which occupational majors are offered for bachelor’s degrees at local four-year colleges.

 The primary purpose of courses numbered 900 and above is to provide knowledge and skills in selected areas of students’ needs and interests.
 Such courses are not designed to meet majors requirements for Associate in Arts degrees or to qualify for transfer as part of a baccalaureate degree program.